Drwuu/irc_server/README.md

 # irc_server
-42 school project - Create a IRC server capable of connecting and managing one or more IRC clients and channels.
+42 school project - Create a IRC Server capable of connecting and managing one or more IRC clients and channels.